xsf/xmpp.org/content/announcements/open-letter-meta-dma/_index.md

 - **Gatekeeper Agreements:** Companies must sign NDAs to access interoperability details, creating artificial barriers.
 Managing these legal aspects increases costs for all parties involved.

-- **API-Based Control:** APIs limit flexibility, can be modified unilaterally, do not scale for true federation, and have to maintained.
+- **API-Based Control:** APIs limit flexibility, can be modified unilaterally, do not scale for true federation, and have to be maintained.

 - **User Tracking Risks:** The approach involves compliance issues of tracking third-party users at Meta, as well as third-parties tracking Meta's users.